 - Remediation without promotion

-Subsequent to the CCC meeting, the program director will meet with the fellow to discuss his or her progress individually.
-The fellow’s self-assessment will be reviewed, along with the various evaluations detailed above and the CCC’s report.
+Subsequent to the CCC meeting, the program director will meet with each resident to discuss his or her progress individually.
+The resident’s self-assessment will be reviewed, along with the various evaluations detailed above and the CCC’s report.
+The template for the semi-annual meeting with the program director can be found here.

 Final (Summative) Evaluation

-All reports, evaluations, and correspondence will become part of the fellows permanent personnel file.
+All reports, evaluations, and correspondence will become part of the resident’s permanent personnel file.

 Feedback regarding the residency program and its faculty is derived from several sources.
-Each year, residents and fellows complete via MedHub a survey regarding:
+Each year, residents and fellows complete via MedHub an anonymous survey.
+Ratings and comments are not linked to individual residents, and all adult neurology resident, pediatric neurology resident, and fellow surveys are combined to ensure anonymity.
+The survey asks about:

 - The program.
 This includes an overall rating and ratings of the clinical, educational, and scholarly components of the program, as well as the facilities and the culture.
 Each question has a free text comment field as well.